kbravest/gdc-online-2012/README.md

-This game demo was shown as part of the "Create solutions to the limitations of HTML5 as a game platform" presentation at the GDC Online 2012 Conference.
+This game demo was shown as part of the "Creative solutions to the limitations of HTML5 as a game platform" presentation at the GDC Online 2012 Conference.

 See it in action here: http://www.moot-point.com/demos/gdc-online-2012